-Many of these tasks can be accomplished by admin staff, thereby leaving the professionals to the perform the analysis and follow-up.
-Eliminating manual administrative steps can reduces costs by 50%.
+Many of these tasks can be accomplished by admin staff, thereby leaving the professionals to perform the analysis and follow-up.
+Eliminating manual administrative steps can reduce costs by 50%.
 In our example, that would reduce costs from $1000 per vendor per year to $500.
 Reducing costs in this manner adds up to significant savings year on year.

 If you think cybersecurity education is expensive, try ignorance...the coolest tech on the planet may get you an audience, but it’s not enough to close the deal with the big boys...you gotta bring your "A" game in order to survive their cybersecurity due diligence!

 If you’re a healthcare startup what value does Expresso’s BPV portal bring you?
 Well first, it will educate you as to what the big boys will be asking when you are targeted by them.
 Forewarned is forearmed; especially because the big boys are sophisticated as to the damage that third-party risks can do to their brand.
 There is no way you can play if you can’t satisfy their cybersecurity requirements.
 If you think cybersecurity education is expensive, try ignorance.
 The coolest tech on the planet may get you an audience, but it’s not enough to close the deal.